 Specific Impacts Of NCCDs in Hyde Park

-The Hyde Park NCCDs currently ban homeowners with less than 7,000 sqft lots from building ADUs or duplexes, bans missing middle housing that makes up a large part of the character of our neighborhood, restricts height along much of Guadalupe St (an activity corridor) to only 2 to 3 stories which prevents new housing above businesses on the corridor, makes new walkable restaurants and businesses illegal by right, and requires burdensome parking requirements for all new housing and businesses, among other onerous zoning rules that can change per property.
+The Hyde Park NCCDs currently ban homeowners with less than 7,000 sqft lots from building ADUs or duplexes, makes ADUs and duplexes difficult or impossible to build on lots over 7,000 sqft, bans missing middle housing that makes up a large part of the character of our neighborhood, restricts height along much of Guadalupe St (an activity corridor) to only 2 to 3 stories which prevents new housing above businesses on the corridor, makes new walkable restaurants and businesses illegal by right, and requires burdensome parking requirements for all new housing (2 required spaces per dwelling unit in single family and 1 space per bedroom in multifamily) and businesses, among other onerous zoning rules that can change per property.
+Not even city staff understands the complexity of rules in the NCCDs, which adds time and money to new housing or even just adding an addition.
 Because of compatibility requirements on shallow lots, NCCD height restrictions, and parking requirements vertical mixed use becomes mainly infeasible on Guadalupe St, which is why most of the buildings along this stretch of Guadalupe St are only one story.
 When the NCCD was put in place it downzoned large sections of streets such as Duval St and Speedway from multifamily to single family, which removed a large amount of potential housing from the neighborhood.
 Hyde Park is currently one of the only neighborhoods in Austin that the city wide rules on ADUs (garage apartments, granny flats) that passed in 2015 does not apply to.
 ADUs allow property owners to make extra income to help offset their increasing property taxes or gives them the ability to age in place and live on the same lot with family that can care for them as they get older.
 Garage apartments and other more affordable housing types like triplexes and fourplexes also provide more needed housing for renters within the neighborhood.
 A greater supply of housing can also eventually help bring down the cost curve for renters and make owning homes more affordable for homeowners.
 Hyde Park residents would like to see more of these housing options available to help them so they can continue to afford to live in the neighborhood.

 NCCDs Complicate the Land Development Code